 We have not and do not plan to time the granting of long-term incentive awards (or the payment of any other compensation) with the release of material, non-public information.
-Historically, long-term incentive awards have been made in the first quarter of the fiscal year with the exact grant date corresponding with the date of the meeting of the Committee (which typically occurs approximately within the week following the announcement of our results for the fiscal year).
-Historically, long-term incentive grants to the Named Executive Officers are approved by the Committee on the same day as the grants to other officers and the exercise price of stock options is equal to the fair market value of our Common Stock as defined by the equity plan pursuant to which the award is granted.
+Historically, long-term incentive awards have been made in the first quarter of the fiscal year with the exact grant date corresponding with the date of the meeting of the Committee.
+Historically, long-term incentive grants to the Named Executive Officers are approved by the Committee on the same day as the grants to other executive officers and the exercise price of stock options is equal to the fair market value of our Common Stock as defined by the equity plan pursuant to which the award is granted.
 For purposes of our equity plans, fair market value is defined as the closing price as quoted on NASDAQ for the last market-trading day prior to the date of grant.

-Other fiscal 2012 employee benefits
+Other fiscal 2014 employee benefits

 Executive perquisites, which for us are minor in scope and amount, are not considered to be material elements of compensation.
-We provide a competitive level of time off and health, welfare and retirement benefits to substantially all employees.
+We provide a competitive level of time off, health, life, disability, and retirement benefits to substantially all employees.
 The Named Executive Officers participate in the same plans as our other employees.